MrKhan20b0/VRC-OSC-Chat/README.md

 ---
 ## Known Issues

 - Long sentences in Arabic that need more than one line in VRChat message bubbles have to be read from the bottom-up.
 They can still be read right-to-left, though.
-A solution is in the works.
+I am searching for a solution.

+- Unfortunatly a space takes up 2 character slots out of the 144 availble per message in VRCha.
+Arabic messages that require multiple lines to be displayed in VRChat will be rendered on top of eachother (Completely unreadable), unless the unicode "Arabic Character (U+061C)" is either just before or after the space.
+This additional character is not reflected in the character limit, so you may see your message be truncated in VRChat if the message is long with many spaces.
+I'm not sure if this can be solved.
 ---
 ## Contribution
 Feel free to fork this repo and make any improvements you would like.